tiwaryrishabh730-byte/civiq-app/README.md

 3. Observe the "Live Heartbeat" pulsing dot, indicating the system is actively polling cloud data.

 ---
-Built with ⚡ by [Your Name] for the April 3rd Demo.
+Built with ⚡ by Rishabh Tiwary